ArtemyAndrienko/skopeo/README.md

 ```

 ### Building in a container
+Building in a container is simpler, but more restrictive:
-If your system has a `docker` command and can run Linux containers,
+- It requires the `docker` command and the ability to run Linux containers
+- The created executable is a Linux executable, and depends on dynamic libraries which may only be available only in a container of a similar Linux distribution.

 ```sh
 $ make binary # Or (make all) to also build documentation, see below.
 ```